Current main theme: Development of nanotherapeutics for the treatment of brin tumors

 Glioblastoma (GBM) is the most malignant form of brain tumor.
 Patients die from relapse of the tumor after surgery, radiotherapy and chemotherapy.
 Current treatments for GBM have very low efficacy due to their incapacity to cross the blood-brain barrier (BBB) and to eliminate resilient cancers stem cells.

 The goal of this highly interdisciplinary project is to develop nanotherapeutics capable of overcoming the BBB and of eliminating all tumor cells, including cancer stem cells.
 We are interested in developing ligands to target the nanocarrier systems and to cross the BBB.
 We also aim to engineer polymeric coatings to enhance the stability of the nanocarriers for gene delivery.

-We are working on the development of new strategies to render antibodies responsive to stimuli and enhance the selectivity of nanotherapeutics.
+We are engineering new strategies to render antibodies responsive to stimuli and enhance the selectivity of nanotherapeutics.

 Phage display engineering

-We aim to develop new peptide and protein therapeutics by expanding the chemical diversity encoded into phage displayed molecules.
+We aim to develop new peptide and protein therapeutics via directed evolution by expanding the chemical diversity encoded into phage displayed molecules.

 Peptide-based smart coatings and gene delivery systems

 We utilize peptides to construct materials to construct environmentally-sensitive nanocarriers and coatings.